LujunWeng/reflections/lession_3_reflections.md

 Basically, the remote repository is not always the latest version.

 Usually, we would like make modifications locally and want to push changes to the remote repository.
 If Git automatically stay up-to-date with the remote, the local changes will disappear when sync with the remote.

+###**Describe the differences between forks, clones, and branches.
+When would you use one instead of another?**
+Forks and clones are similar to some extent.
+They both operate on repositories and can make a copy of another whole repository.
+But fork is invented by GitHub and used only in GitHub while clone is an operation of Git.
+Branches are totally different from them because branches operate on commits not repositories.

+Forks are mainly used in GitHub when I want to get a copy of other people's project and clones are used when someone want to get a local copy from a remote repository or a local repository.
+As for branches, they are used to create different paths for a project so that if I want to try something new, the main path or branch wouldn't be affected.